slytherindor/beluga-sound/readme.md

 generateSampleFiles("test",10).then((res) => {
     console.log("Created sample files", res);
 }).catch(e => {
-    console.error("Failed to create sample files", e) })
+    console.error("Failed to create sample files", e);
+})

 findFilesToProcess(["test1.txt", "test2.txt", "test1.txt", "test2.txt"], 0).then((r) => {
-    console.log(r)
+    console.log(r);
 })
 ```

 Questions:
-What is the probability of encountering a single ‘PPP’’ sequence on the 10th line of a document?
+What is the probability of encountering a single ‘PPP’ sequence on the 10th line of a document?

 ```
 To calculate the probability of encountering a single 'PPP' sequence on the 10th line of a document,